 |2022||Term Begins||Term Ends|

-These dates do not include any pupil free days.
-The school will advise via the newsletter any pupil free days in 2021.
+The school will advise via the newsletter any other pupil free days in 2022.

 Tuition Fees are set by the Archdiocesan Catholic Education Commission each year.

 St Mary’s aims to provide a learning atmosphere in which each child is known and appreciated and where he or she can develop as a happy student in the pursuit of knowledge and skills.

 St Mary’s Learning Support Program aims to: